Code-Institute-Submissions/IBrazyI-The-Drunken-Goblin/README.md

 ### User Stories
 #### A First Time Visitor
 - I want to be able to navigate the site easily and understand what it is for.
-- I want to be able to look for role playing characters that suite my needs.
+- I want to be able to look for role-playing characters that suit my needs.
-- I want to navigate the site easily, know what page I'm on be able to use the site to obtain all the information I need.
+- I want to navigate the site easily, know what page I'm on, and be able to use the site to obtain all the information I need.
 - I want to be able to create an account and create my own characters.

 #### A Returning User
 - I want to be able to log back into my account.
-- I want to be able to see that characters that I have made then edit/delete them.
+- I want to be able to see that characters that I have made, then edit/delete them.
-- I want to save characters that I did not make from other users in the database.
+- I want to save characters that other users in the database have made.
-- I want to be able to sort/search for specific characters to fill me needs.
+- I want to be able to sort/search for specific characters to fill my needs.

 #### A User already with Dungeons and Dragons (D&D) knowledge
-- I want to be able to create, edit and share characters that fit within the D&D specifications
+- I want to create, edit and share characters that fit within the D&D specifications.
 - I want to see new and unusual characters that people have created that I can bring to my games.
-- I want to see information on characters that I can use in my games and give me ideas for characters I would like to play.
+- I want to see information on characters that I can use in my games, and get ideas for characters I would like to play.

 ### Strategy
-- The aim of the website is to provide there users access to a database of characters to pick and chose from to take to their D&D games.
+- The aim of the website is to provide users access to a database of characters to pick and choose from to take to their D&D games.
 - The site allows users to create, edit and save characters with information such as 'Name', 'Class' and 'Race'.

 ### Scope
 - Provide the user with a place to create, share and edit characters.
-- Provide visitors with a clean and easy to navigate user interface.
+- Provide visitors with a clean and easy-to-navigate user interface.
 - Allow users to sort through the characters available.
 - Provide users with the information they would need to use the characters in a game.

 ### Structure
 #### Interaction Design
-- Create a website that is responsive, works at all screen sizes and has mobile table and PC compatibility.
+- Create a website that is responsive, works at all screen sizes and has mobile, tablet and PC compatibility.
 - Allow for easy navigation between pages of the website.
 - Create easy to use and understand forms for users to fill in.
-- Display created character information in an easy to read format.
+- Display created character information in an easy-to-read format.
 #### Information Architecture
 - Content is well structured, in line with the theme, easy to read and distinguish between.
 - Content is spaced evenly and consistently throughout all screen sizes.